Painting a Still Life of Apples

 Once this stage was sufficiently dry (I give this stage a few extra days just to be sure), I started on the glazing.

 Step 4: Glazing the Shadows

 Step 4 is my favourite step.
-All the hard work of getting the painting down in the direct method is done and now is the time that it starts coming alive.
+All the hard work of getting the painting down in the direct method is done and now is the time that the still life starts coming alive.
 This is when the lighting adds depth and drama to the work.

 Since I was only using one light source in my setup, it helped to create a simple and dramatic chiaroscuro lighting effect.
 The cast shadows were well defined and basic.

 I mixed up some transparent colours on my palette with an oil painting medium I made up of 1/2 part genuine turps, 2 parts alkyd resin and 2 parts refined linseed oil.